Lisfranc Fracture: Diagnosing a Foot Injury

 Lisfranc fractures often occur when a person steps in a hole and the toes become caught, and then the person falls forward.
 This torque causes the ligaments that hold the joints together to tear, the joint to become unstable, and the alignment of the bones to be lost.
 In car accidents or other major trauma injuries, not only can the ligaments be damaged, but when the bones break, the midfoot can dislocate.
 In football, the Lisfranc joint is damaged when the toe is pointed downward and another player falls on the exposed heel.
 Such was the fate that befell Matt Schaub of the Houston Texans in 2011, and Dwight Freeney of the Indianapolis Colts in 2007.

 When a person walks or runs, all of the body's weight bearing is directed through the midfoot, and since the Lisfranc joint doesn't tolerate much injury or damage, even minor sprains can cause significant pain and difficulty with walking.
 Often, health care practitioners can be fooled.
 The foot clinically seems broken, with pain and swelling on the top of the foot, but X-rays appear normal.
 A high index of suspicion is needed to consider CT scans of the foot to look for hidden fractures.
 If the diagnosis is missed or treatment delayed, the long-term consequences can include arthritis and loss of function of the foot.
-But even with appropriate care, 25% or more of individuals with a Lisfranc joint fracture end up with those complications.
+But even with appropriate care, many individuals with a Lisfranc joint fracture end up with those complications.